SubtleScope/ctf_writeups/huntress_2025/README.md

 The write ups are organized by day and the name of the challenge.

 > [!CAUTION]
 > Some of these challenges contain malware that was modified for the CTF.
 Only analyze the samples in a contained virtual machine that you own and are allowed to use for reviewing these write ups.
-Some of the code shared in these files may trip antivirus as it contains malicious code.
-Do not execute the malicious code or analyze it unless you know what you are doing.
-This author is not responsible if you damage your system or a system you don't own.
+Some of the code shared in these files may trip antivirus software as it contains malicious code.
+Do not execute the malicious code or analyze it unless you do it in a safe manner.
+This author is not responsible for any damage to any system.

 - Team Rank